+Program Government Relations (1004)

+Summary Funds are budgeted for government relations and legal services needed to assist in achieving MCWD legislative agenda and goals.

+Location District-wide

-Program Government Relations (1004) Summary Funds are budgeted for government relations and legal services n achieving MCWD legislative agenda and goals. eeded to assist in Location District-wide Description Background: State and federal legislation has increased the roles and responsibil watershed districts significantly over the past few decades.
-The ecommunities and residents about the role of watershed districts had In response, the MCWD partners with other likeminded organizatil legislation to provide for better management and protection of wat natural resources and that maintains or strengthens the ability of the implement programs and activities that more closely align authoritineeded to fully realize the District's long term goals.
-Some of these require legislative action and an experienced lobbyist to advance the District.
-The MCWD lobbyist works closely with the lobbyist from the Min xpectations of we also changed. ons to seek er and related e MCWD to ies and resource se activities he interests of th Association of Watershed Districts (MAWD) and other groups to a District's interests.
-Association of Watershed Districts (MAWD) and other groups to a District's interests.
-2018 Budget Summary: advance the Association of Watershed Districts (MAWD) and other groups to a District's interests. edvance the Budget Association of Watershed Districts (MAWD) and other groups to a District's interests.
-2018 Budget Summary: Activity/Expense Contracted Services Budget \$28,000 Association of Watershed Districts (MAWD) and other groups to a District's interests.
-2018 Budget Summary: Activity/Expense Contracted Services Legal Budget \$28,000 Association of Watershed Districts (MAWD) and other groups to a District's interests.
-2018 Budget Summary: Activity/Expense Contracted Services Budget \$28,000 \$3,500 Goals/ Outcomes Association of Watershed Districts (MAWD) and other groups to a District's interests.
-2018 Budget Summary: Activity/Expense Contracted Services Legal Misc.
-Budget \$28,000 \$3,500 \$ \$31,500
+Description Background: State and federal legislation has increased the roles and responsibilities of watershed districts significantly over the past few decades.
+The expectations of communities and residents about the role of watershed districts have also changed.
+In response, the MCWD partners with other likeminded organizations to seek legislation to provide for better management and protection of water and related natural resources and that maintains or strengthens the ability of the MCWD to implement programs and activities that more closely align authorities and resources needed to fully realize the District's long term goals.
+Some of these activities require legislative action and an experienced lobbyist to advance the interests of the District.
+The MCWD lobbyist works closely with the lobbyist from the Minnesota Association of Watershed Districts (MAWD) and other groups to advance the District's interests.
+2018 Budget Summary:

+Activity/Expense Budget

+Contracted Services \$28,000

+Legal \$3,500

+Misc. \$

+Total \$31,500

+Goals/ Outcomes Schedule Awareness of new or changes to legislation that may impact Protection of District interests.
+Passage of the District's legislative agenda.
+In 2018, the MCWD Board will submit items recommended to be a Minnesota Association of Watershed District's legislative platform Legislative session, the Board will adopt the District's any addition initiatives. added to the a.
+Prior to the